Doing Business in Brazil

 The agent and distributor may suffer loss with the early and unjustified repudiation of the contract.

-As regards agency agreements, the Special Law still in force contained clear provisions on the matter, establishing the imposition of an indemnity to the agent equivalent to 1/12 of the total retribution earned during the time it exercised the agency.
+As regards agency agreements, the Special Law still in force contains clear provisions on the matter, establishing the imposition of an indemnity to the agent equivalent to 1/12 of the total retribution earned during the time it exercised the agency.

-It further established the obligation of 30 days’ prior notice, or payment of an indemnity equivalent to 1/3 of the commission earned by the agent in the three months prior to the unjustified termination.
+The abovementioned Special Law establishes the obligation of 30 days’ prior notice, or payment of an indemnity equivalent to 1/3 of the commission earned by the agent in the three months prior to the unjustified termination.

 As regards distribution agreements, there have always been doubts in relation to the obligation to indemnify, as well as the calculation of the amount due.
 Which rules are applicable?
 These issues have given rise to numerous legal disputes in the Brazilian courts.